- Medicare Advantage and Medigap are both sold by private insurance companies.

-- Monthly premium is usually higher than Medicare Advantage.
+- The monthly premium is usually higher than Medicare Advantage.

 - Plan F, one of the most popular Medigap plans, covers most out-of-pocket expenses.
 It’s going away in 2020 for new Medicare recipients.
 This may affect the popularity of Medigap plans.

-- Use sites like Medicare.gov to compare pricing of plans.
+- Use sites like Medicare.gov to compare the pricing of plans.

 - Call your state’s insurance department to find out if a plan you’re considering has had complaints against it.